khulnasoft-lab/design.khulnasoft.com/contents/components/select.md

 - In a form for a user to indicate a selection of one option from a list of six or more options, or when the number of options isn't known.
 - For selecting from a list options to sort a set of options, and when no sort order is needed (see the [sorting](/components/sorting) component for a comparison).
-- Along with [pagination](/components/pagination) to select the number of results per view.

 ### When not to use